JBZoo-CCK/CrossCMS/README.md

 This library is result of combining different API systems to general appearance concealing the difference within yourself.
 It is necessary to consider it as a global renaming of the main functions of CMS (though it is a bit more complicated).
 Moreover, the library does not carry any specific implementations of functions.
 So, there is little overhead and memory performance for your extension.

-CrossCMS was created for JBZoo CCK (Content Constructor Kit) and it works fine.
-You can find project in the repository JBZoo/JBZoo.

-CrossCMS was created for [JBZoo CCK](http://jbzoo.ru/) (Content Constructor Kit) and it works fine.
+CrossCMS was created for [JBZoo CCK](http://jbzoo.com/) (Content Constructor Kit) and it works fine.
 You can find project in the repository [JBZoo/JBZoo](https://github.com/JBZoo/JBZoo).